-Connected parks and plazas.
-Ensure the town centre park spaces are connected through enhanced walking routes that are pleasant, comfortable, and safe for all.
+L1.4.4 Connected parks and plazas.
+Ensure park spaces are connected through enhanced walking routes that are pleasant, comfortable, and safe for all.
 New urban plazas and key community facilities will improve opportunities for social connectivity and combat isolation and loneliness.